My doctor ordered an annual mammogram for me. Is it covered by my insurance?

 - Screening Mammography will normally be read within 5 business days, and the report will then be faxed to your physician.

-- Diagnostic Mammography will be reviewed immediately by a subspecialized Imaging Physician and the results faxed to your physician the same day.
+- Diagnostic Mammography will be reviewed immediately by a subspecialized Imaging Physician and the results sent to your physician the same day.

 Why am I receiving two bills for my Mammogram?